Home » IELTS listening test

-Learn how to prepare for your IELTS listening test using our useful tips, tutorials and podcasts for IELTS.
+After reading this article, you will learn more about how to prepare for your IELTS listening test using our useful tips, tutorials and podcasts for IELTS.

-The IELTS Listening Test takes about 30 minutes to complete and you will receive an additional 10 minutes to transfer your answers to an answer sheet.
+The IELTS listening test takes about 30 minutes to complete and you will receive an additional 10 minutes to transfer your answers to an answer sheet.

 Part 1: Two people talking (a typical everyday conversation, e.g., two friends arranging to meet).